-In this new video I show you how to design Business Intelligence Solution Architecture that will make your SAP BusinessObjects Business Intelligence initiatives successful.
+In this new video I show you how to design business intelligence solution architecture that will make your business intelligence initiatives successful.
 I use SAP BusinessObjects as my example but the concepts are actually vendor agnostic so you can use the ideas with numerous BI and data technologies.

 The concept behind Query & Analysis is really about empowering the Business User and Analyst to interact with data on the fly in a Self-service BI environment.
 There a few tools available from SAP BusinessObjects that fulfil this criteria.
 First of all, here’s a little background, so as to avoid any confusion around what the products are.

 Historically, the original Query & Analysis and Reporting tool was simply called ‘BusinessObjects’.
 Back then if you were to ask someone what reporting tool they were working with they would just say ‘BusinessObjects’.
 That was the only tool, until sometime later the first version of Web Intelligence was released.
 After BusinessObjects acquired Crystal Decisions the ‘BusinessObjects’ reporting tool was renamed Desktop Intelligence, sometimes also known as Deski.
 Running alongside Desktop Intelligence the thin client tool Web Intelligence was being developed.

 Over the years Web Intelligence has grown to become SAP BusinessObjects’ flagship tool that allowing non-technical users to create new queries, slice and dice, and then drill down through their data all via a web browser.
 The advancement in Web Intelligence means that Desktop Intelligence is now coming to its end of life.